-Getting involved in volunteer work has benefits that can last a lifetime—not only for those who you are helping, but for you as well.
+Why volunteer?
+The benefits of volunteering can last a lifetime—not only for those who you are helping, but for yourself as well.

 If you are on the fence about diving into a new volunteer experience or have doubts about whether or not volunteering is right for you, you might find yourself surprised at just how much you can gain from taking the plunge.

 Let’s learn more about the many benefits of volunteering and how to start getting involved!

 What is Volunteering?

 Volunteering means giving your time and abilities to aid others (usually a nonprofit organization) without the want of financial compensation.
 Put simply, volunteering is a service to your community.

 Many nonprofit organizations rely on volunteers to accomplish day-to-day objectives and to reach long-term goals.
 Miles4Migrants, for instance, relied solely on volunteer hours for their first few years of operation.
 Most nonprofits would not be able to do the important work they do without the power of volunteer work.

 Nothing gets done by one person alone, which means we have to band together to make the changes we want to see in the world.
 Volunteerism has indeed been the fuel to the fires of change both on international and local fronts.
 Volunteering your time, skills, and resources is one of the most powerful ways to make a difference, to help others, and as it turns out, to enhance your own wellbeing.